The Capital of Festivals.

 Preparation – Things to Do Before You Visit Budapest

 Before you visit Budapest, there are a few technicalities you need to know and prepare for.
-From the visa requirements and language hacks to what unusual clothing you must pack, carefully read the following Budapest travel tips.
+From the visa requirements through the language hacks to the unusual clothing you must pack, carefully read the following Budapest travel tips.
 (If you want to be able to get ready for a trip within minutes, better yet grab our battle-tested Travel Checklist.)

 - Do you need a visa to travel to Budapest?
 Hungary is a member of the European Union and the Schengen Area.
 If you travel with a U.S. passport, valid for at least another 6 months, you can explore the country for 90 days max without a visa.
 Find the whole list of visa requirements on the official website of the European Union.